Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Introduction

 \section{Introduction}

-The CREMA Collaboration measured both \TwoSTwoP{} Lamb shift transitions in the muonic helium ion \MuFourHe{} in 2013 and 2014~\cite{Antognini:2011:Conf:PSAS2010,Nebel:2012:LEAP_muHe}.
-A scheme of the energy levels in muonic helium-4 ions is shown in Fig.\,\ref{fig:levels}.
-In preparation of a future extraction of nuclear properties from these measurements, such as the nuclear root-mean-square (rms) charge radius \ra{}, we provide a careful study of the available calculations of the theory contributions to the involved energy levels, summarizing the results of several theory groups.
+The CREMA Collaboration has measured both \TwoSTwoP{} Lamb shift transitions in the muonic helium ion \MuFourHe{} \cite{Antognini:2011:Conf:PSAS2010,Nebel:2012:LEAP_muHe}.
+A scheme of these energy levels in muonic helium-4 ions is shown in Fig.\,\ref{fig:levels}.
+In preparation of the upcoming extraction of nuclear properties from these measurements, such as the nuclear root-mean-square (rms) charge radius \ra{}, we provide a careful study of the available calculations of the theory contributions to the involved energy levels, summarizing the results of several theory groups.

 Both, the Lamb shift and the fine structure, have been analyzed recently~\cite{Borie:2014:arxiv_v7,Krutov:2014:JETP120_73,Karshenboim:2012:PRA85_032509,Jentschura:2011:SemiAnalytic} but significant differences between the authors made it necessary to review the individual theory contributions.
 The same was previously done for muonic hydrogen~\cite{Antognini:2013:Annals}, muonic deuterium~\cite{Krauth:2016:mud}, and muonic helium-3 ions~\cite{Franke:2016:mu3HeTheo}.
 Recent measurements of the \TwoSTwoP{} Lamb shift (LS) in other muonic atoms have already provided the rms charge radii of the proton and the deuteron with unprecedented precision.
 Results from muonic hydrogen measurements provided a proton charge radius of